arriven/db1000n/terraform/aws_ec2/README.md

-# Deployment
+# AWS deployment

 ## Requirements

 - AWS account
-    - terraform installed
+- `terraform` installed

 ## Deploy

-to deploy run
+To deploy run:

 ```terraform
 terraform apply -var-file="ireland.tfvars"
 ```

-you can create new tfvars files for different regions and accounts
+You can create new `*.tfvars` files for different regions and accounts.
-to swich between regions you can sue `terraform workspace` command for example:
+To swich between regions you can use `terraform workspace` command.

+For example:

 ```terraform
 terraform init